 With its intelligent humidification technology, this humidifier can automatically sense the humidity levels in the room, which allows it to set itself to the optimum output to maintain an ideal humidity level.
 The unit’s two basins are easy to remove for periodic cleaning.
 It uses about 40 watts of electricity on high.

-Capable of humidifying up to 4,200 square feet, this model from Aprilaire can add up to 18 gallons of water to the air per day.
+Capable of humidifying up to 5,300 square feet (for tightly constructed homes), this model from AprilAire can add up to 18 gallons of water to the air per day.
 It connects directly to a water line, eliminating the need for refilling a basin.
 The unit comes equipped with an automatic sensor that monitors the home’s humidity and adjusts the humidifier’s settings accordingly.

 Controls feature four fan speeds and an adjustable humidistat that automatically turns the unit off and on, depending on the conditions in the room.
 An auto shutoff keeps the humidifier from running dry, while filter and check water indicators let the user know when it needs maintenance.
 Its two water tanks are removable for easy cleaning.
 This humidifier uses about 40 watts on high.

-This model from AIRCARE features a wood panel design that allows it to blend with furniture.
-It’s also powerful, with a max output of 12 gallons per day, which is enough to humidify up to 3,700 square feet.
+This model from Aircare features a wood panel design that allows it to blend with furniture.
+It’s also powerful, with a maximum output of 12 gallons per day, which is enough to humidify up to 3,700 square feet.
 A refillable basin holds up to 5.4 gallons and can last up to 24 hours.

 It features four fan settings to control distribution and sits on sturdy casters for easy maneuvering from room to room.
 A comfort sensor automatically adjusts the unit to maintain optimal humidity.
 This model comes in three faux wood patterns, including copper night, light oak, and oak burl.

 - Dimensions: 23.5 inches high by 21.8 inches wide by 13.8 inches deep

 - Attractive wood panel design can fit with existing decor